IQ404/study-notes/README.md

 - GLFW:  // NEED ELABORATION

   a library written in C to let our program use OpenGL.
-It provides some minimal interfaces for doing graphic programming (e.g. having a window).
+It also provides some minimal interfaces for doing graphic programming (e.g. having a window).